© 2003-2023 Rusty Gaffney MD | Contact the Prince: Prince@PrinceOfPinot.com | Admin Login

-The inaugural releases from the 2005 vintage were carefully crafted by winemaker Mike Roth who has experience in California’s Napa, Sonoma and Santa Barbara regions.
+The inaugural releases from the 2005 vintage were crafted by winemaker Mike Roth who has experience in California’s Napa, Sonoma and Santa Barbara regions.
+He was replaced in 2011 by Harry Waye, an Australian native after working at Demetria as a cellar and vineyard worker

 Tours and tasting by appointment.
 The wines are sold through a mailing list.